 - Optional: additional coconut for rolling bites in

-- In a food processor or NutriBullet, blend all ingredients until combined
+- In a food processor or NutriBullet, pulse pecans until flour like consistency

 - Roll into 1 inch balls and roll in additional coconut flakes if desired